-(c) Within 14 calendar days after an open house is held, the owner shall provide to the SHPO, on forms provided by the SHPO, a signed statement that the open house was held on the date and during the times specified in the file.
-A guest list will appear on the form, and must be signed by those attending the open house;
+(b) Within 14 calendar days after an open house is held, an owner shall return the completed and signed open house affidavit/guest list form provided by the SHPO, or an equivalent substitute, confirming that the open house was held on the date and time specified.
+The affidavit/guest or a substitute form must be made available to be signed by those attending the open house.

-(d) For properties where conducting an open house might endanger the public, the SHPO may approve an application for waiver of the open house requirement.
-A waiver may be granted only if a rehabilitation is already underway on January 1 and will not be completed by December 31 of the same calendar year, or if the SHPO believes that requiring the interior of the property to be open would present a life/safety risk to the public.
-If the rehabilitation is completed and the premises certified occupiable by the applicable local building official during the calendar year, the owner must hold an open house, and must give SHPO 30 days notice prior to the open house date;
+(c) The SHPO may approve a request for waiver of the open house requirement under the following circumstances:

+(A) A waiver may be granted if significant interior or exterior rehabilitation is underway and will not be completed by December 31 of the calendar year, or if the SHPO believes that requiring the property to be open would endanger the public.
+If the rehabilitation is completed and the premises certified occupiable by the applicable local building official during the calendar year, the owner must hold an open house, and must notify the SHPO as outlined in subsection (a) of this section.
+A waiver form will be provided by the SHPO upon request of the property owner;